eclipse/mraa/docs/internals.md

 ### aio ###

 AIO pins are numbered after GPIO pins.
-This means that on arduino style boards pin 14 is A0.
-Typically mraa will only support an ADC if a platform ships with one and has a good kernel module for it. extra i2c/spi ADCs can be supported via something like UPM but are unlikely to receive support in mraa at the moment.
+This means that on Arduino style boards pin 14 is A0.
+Typically mraa will only support an ADC if a platform ships with one and has a good kernel module for it.
+Extra i2c/spi ADCs can be supported via something like UPM but are unlikely to receive support in mraa at the moment.

 Note that giving mraa_aio_init(0) will literally query the pinmapper for board->gpio_count + 0 so you must place your aio pins after gpio_count.
 This is the default behaviour but can of course be overriden by advance function pointers.
-Whilst maybe not the sanest of defaults, most of the hobbyist boards we deal with follow a similar naming pattern to arduino or have no ADC so for now we have considered this sensible.
+Whilst maybe not the sanest of defaults, most of the hobbyist boards we deal with follow a naming pattern similar to Arduino or have no ADC so for now we have considered this sensible.

 ### Initialisation ###